What is a mastectomy?

 The surgeon starts by making an incision across the breast so that the tissue can be removed (including the nipple and some skin) as well as tissues that cover the chest muscles.
 Once the tissue is removed, a drainage tube is placed to prevent fluid build-up within the breast space in the first few days following surgery.
 The incision will be closed with stitches, eventually leaving a scar that stretches across the chest and into the armpit.

 - Standard mastectomy – all breast tissue and skin covering the breast is removed.

 - Skin-sparing mastectomy – all breast tissue and nipple is removed, but skin covering the breast is left.

-- Subcutaneous mastectomy – a skin-sparing mastectomy, but no nipple is removed.
+- Nipple-sparing (subcutaneous) mastectomy – a skin-sparing mastectomy, but no nipple is removed.